luokebi/Uni/Notes.md

 A is open if (R - A) is finite.(Cofinite) Doesnt make any sense to me?
 As if A = (0,1) then (R-A) = [-\infty,0],[1,\infty] ???

+I think they mean something slightly different about closed and open sets.
+They seem to consider the union of open sets as the open set considered???
+Oh, the complement of a closed set IS the union of all other open sets.

 ### Neighourhood

 If A is a subset from a topological space T that contains a point p, we can say that p is in the neighbourhood of A.